Plan the Perfect Trip With Our Travel Guide to Lake Como

 ~

-Formed by the movement of a huge glacier, we have the last Ice Age to thank for Lake Como.
-Full of elegant villas, towering snow-capped mountains and charming towns and villages, this picture-perfect part of Italy is a true once-in-a-lifetime destination.
 Our travel experts at Plum Guide have spent plenty of time relaxing on the shores of the lake and sipping on Campari sodas.
 We know a lot about this area, so to help you plan your perfect trip, check out our comprehensive travel guide to Lake Como.

-General info about Lake Como
+About Lake Como

 From the very beginning, Lake Como has been inhabited by various civilisations, including the Celts and the Romans.
 It’s seen many changes over the centuries, from the rise of powerful families during the medieval period and becoming a hotspot for art and intellectual activity during the Renaissance to its role as a centre for silk production during the 19th century.
 This was also around the time that Lake Como started to become a tourist destination, especially for aristocrats, artists, and writers.

-Top activities and attractions
+Top attractions and activities

 Exploring the lake